 7. High-yield savings accounts

-A high-yield savings account will offer a much more attractive interest rate than an interest-bearing checking account, but it will be slightly less liquid.
-For example, banks may restrict your number of monthly withdrawals.
+A high-yield savings account will also offer a high interest rate, but it will be slightly less liquid.

-Highly liquid assets and accounts can still be accessed relatively quickly and easily but often not as fast as those listed above.
+Mid to long term highly liquid assets and accounts can still be accessed relatively quickly and easily but often not as fast as those listed above.
+They are an important part of a diverse portfolio or an all weather portfolio, and you should consider a few of them.

 8. Certificates of deposit

-Stocks are some of the easiest investments to liquidate—but they are also the most volatile.
-This means you may face a loss if you need to liquidate your assets while the stock market isn’t in your favor.
+Individual stocks are some of the easiest investments to liquidate—but they are also the most volatile.
+Meaning you may face a loss if you need to liquidate your assets while the stock market isn’t in your favor.
+It’s important to learn how to research stocks before you begin investing.

-For this reason, stocks are not the safest choice for building an emergency fund, but they are still an important part of building a diversified portfolio.
+Since they are volatile, stocks are not the safest choice for building an emergency fund, but they are still an important part of building a diversified portfolio, especially with liquid investing.

-A lot of investors like mutual funds because they offer an easy way to diversify your investments.
+A lot of investors like investing in funds like index funds and mutual funds because they offer an easy way to diversify your investments.
+A fund can invest in an aggregate of bonds, stocks, etc., by grouping your money with other investors’ money.

-The catch is, though, that mutual funds only trade once per day at the close of the market, making them slightly less liquid than ETFs or stocks.
-They are also known to have higher management fees than index funds.
+The catch is, though, that with index funds and mutual funds only trade once per day at the close of the market, making them slightly less liquid than ETFs or stocks.
+Mutual funds are also known to have higher management fees than index funds.

 11. Taxable investment accounts